matthewkendall/mks66-final/README.md

   - Animation allowed

 ## Important Information
-- Texture files MUST be .jpg files and MUST be located in the img directory
+- Texture files MUST be .jpg or .jpeg files and MUST be located in the img directory
 - All textures need to have nice pixel dimensions: (multiple of 50 x multiple of 50)

 ### Language
 python3

 ### Required Packages
-numpy: for inverse matrices
+- numpy: used for inverse matrices.
-PIL: for parsing image files
+- PIL (pillow): used for parsing image files and constructing the associated u,v dictionary necessary for mapping.

 ### Script Format
 In the script, there must be the following line if there is a texture: